andihit/ctf-write-ups/2015/32c3/kummerkasten.md

 ```

 Unfortunately this didn't work.
 Either the admin (a bot of course) was down or it was because the "comment" is too long, so just minify the javascript.
-Then decode base64 and open the png file.
+Then decode the base64 data and open the png file.
 Looks like a token!

 But it didn't work...